Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] Za tu celou dobu nic víc se mně nepodařilo ušetřit pro nás v kanceláři než jedno prasátko, které jsme si dali vyudit, a aby ten major Sojka na to nepřišel, tak jsme ho měli uschované hodinu cesty u artilerie, kde jsem měl jednoho známého feuerwerkra.

-Wolf was a junior officer who had a whispering conversation with Oberleutnant Kolář about rumours that Oberst Schröder had sent illicit money to his bank in Vienna.
+was a junior officer who had a whispered conversation with Oberleutnant Kolář about rumours that Oberst Schröder had sent illicit money to his bank in Vienna.

 Quote(s) from the novel